Best Things to do in Porto, Portugal in 3 days

 Fill up on Portuguese pastries

 There’s no secret Portuguese love their pastries.
 Aside from the famous Pastel de Nata, you can find variety of other delicious sweets.
-During my 3 days in Porto, I sure had my share of pastries.
-Some of my favorite places were:
+During my 3 days in Porto, I sure had my fair share of pastries and here are some of my favorite places:

 Go on a food tour